Offering a detailed analysis of the sequel that never was

 A man emerges from the smoke like a Wagnerian myth made flesh; a tall, muscled warrior in modern combat gear, covered with greasepaint and blood.
 He has the heart of a lion.
 His name is JOHN MATRIX, and he carries his daughter JENNY.

-For those of you who are familiar with Commando — and I mean familiar on a scholastic level — the fact that a full-blown sequel never materialised is nothing short of a tragedy.
-The movie has developed quite the cult following throughout the years, not just because of those aforementioned one-liners and Arnie’s bumbling yet irresistible attempts to carry a picture of this magnitude, but also because of its ludicrous descent into the hypermasculine, a whole plethora of colossal editing fails and plot contrivances, and, most notably, the flagrantly homoerotic relationship between Matrix and Freddy Mercury lookalike Bennett (Vernon Wells), a former ally who takes great pleasure in turning the screw after helping to mastermind the kidnapping of his foe’s long-suffering daughter Jenny (Alyssa Milano).
+For those of you who are familiar with Commando — and I mean familiar on a scholastic level — the fact that a sequel never materialised is nothing short of a tragedy.
+The movie has developed a huge cult following over the years, not just because of those aforementioned one-liners and Arnie’s bumbling, yet irresistible attempts to carry a picture of this magnitude, but also because of its ludicrous descent into the hypermasculine, a whole plethora of colossal editing fails and plot contrivances, and, most notably, the flagrantly homoerotic relationship between Matrix and Freddy Mercury lookalike Bennett (Vernon Wells), a former ally who takes great pleasure in turning the screw after helping mastermind the kidnapping of his foe’s long-suffering daughter Jenny (Alyssa Milano).

 I’ve seen Commando countless times.
 As a youngster, my perspective of the movie was much different, as was my understanding of the industry as a whole.
-Back then, Schwarzenegger was the best actor in the world and Commando was my favourite movie.
-There’s no punchline forthcoming; I’m deadly serious.
+Back then, Schwarzenegger was the best actor in the world and Commando was my absolute favourite movie.
 At college and university I loved the movie just as much, if not more, and for very different reasons.
-Watching Commando with an equally amused friend (shout-out to Ross McFarlane), I began to realise that some movies are so ridiculous they are actually very special, and the two of us would watch it repeatedly, finding something freshly spurious with each eagerly anticipated revisit.
+Watching Commando with an equally amused friend (shout-out to Ross McFarlane), I began to realise that some movies are so knowingly ridiculous they are actually very special, and the two of us would watch it ad nauseum, finding something freshly spurious with each eagerly anticipated revisit.
 I mean, how could something so absurd be so entertaining?
-It was almost like an art form.
+It was a very special and particular art form.

 Speaking of the process, screenwriter de Souza would tell Bristol Bad Film Club, “Not only are the one liners written by me in the screenplay, but as often happens with these films, we discover in test screenings that the humour plays so well, that we have to add more jokes.
 So on both of those movies and in most of my films, after we’re done filming, we go into the editing room to see if we can add more humour.
 In fact, if you look at those movies carefully, you’ll see that some of those choice wisecracks are made with Arnold or Bruce’s face slightly off-camera because we found another opportunity for them to record a line in post-production.”